All worldviews

 Where it breaks down

 When identity becomes the central organizing principle of your life, every relationship and institution gets sorted by affirmation or threat.
 Friendships fracture over pronouns; parents become enemies if they hesitate.
 The need for validation grows sharper, not softer, because identity claimed without reference to anything outside the self is fragile—it requires constant reinforcement from others.
 Disagreement feels like erasure, so dissent must be silenced.
 The promised freedom turns into a new kind of captivity: you're free to be yourself, but only if you perform that self in ways the community recognizes.
 Teens who don't fit the script—same-sex attracted but gender-critical, or uncomfortable with medical transition—find themselves cast out by the very movement that promised belonging.
-The cost is isolation dressed as liberation.
+The promised belonging ends in isolation.

 How we got here